billkindle/billkindle/README.md

 - 📫 How to reach me: **LinkedIn** | https://www.linkedin.com/in/billkindle

 ### What I'm Up To
-- 🔭 Reading books.
-Taking a short break from cybersecurity work.
+- 🔭 Being a Dad.
+Writing blog posts.
+Reading books.

 ### Stuff I'm Doing or Want To Outside of 9-5
 - 👯 I’m interested in collaborating on open source projects and writing blog posts. #BeTheMaster
 - Helping out with [Bsides Fort Wayne](https://bsidesfortwayne.org/) to promote and engage the local cyber security community in Fort Wayne, Indiana USA
+- Helping out with editing and writing tasks for Modern IT Automation with PowerShell (soon to publish).

-- Current Role: **Havent' Decided Yet**
+- Current Role: **Senior Systems Engineer**, Professional AA battery replacer, fixer of toys.